lakatdev/keszeg3/README.md

 ### Subroutines

-The program enters in the "main" subroutine and runs until it is returned.
+The program enters in the "MAIN" subroutine and runs until it is returned.
+Please note that the "MAIN" subroutine must be written in all uppercase letters.
+This is a requirement of the language and not following this convention will result in the program malfunctioning.
 From there can other subroutines be called.
 These are not functions, they do not return any value.
 For example:

 ```
-rout main
+rout MAIN
     call other
 return